 The stage faces the audience.
 It may have a set, props, or technical equipment on it.
 This is what the stage looks like from the centre of the audience.

-And this view is from the side.
+And this view is from the side on the ground level.
+These balloons are set pieces for a past show.

 During the show